scylladb/scylladb/docs/dev/maintainer.md

 2. frozen toolchain updates (changes to tools/toolchain/image; these only refresh external package versions)

+3. backports (maintainers are already allowed to backport their own code, opening a PR to get a CI run for a backport doesn't change this)

 ## Guidelines for evaluating backports

 0. In general backports are only acceptable if they fix an